herent/Best-Suite---Expansion-Kit/README.md

 ----------------
 ### Package Controller

-* Options for keeping page types internal on installation, so that you can prevent people from using the front-end to add pages.
-This doesn't prevent them from actually being able to edit the page on the front end, though.
 * How to verify that the core system is installed
 * Creating a new editing page rather than the one from th core for complete control over the form's layout